opengisch/QField-docs/documentation/how-to/variables.en.md

 ## Variable Management in QField

-Device-specific variables are managed directly on your device and are accessible in all available QField projects.
+Variables are managed directly on your device and are accessible in all available QField projects.
-When you access the variables list in QField (_Settings > Variables_), you will find a consolidated and organized view of all available variables.
+When you access the variables list in QField ( Settings > Variables ), you will find a consolidated and organized view of all available variables.

 ### Variable configuration